Art-Sells/Arells/Build-Notes.md

 - Update all guest home page and guest Bitcoin page trailers (use scenes from Episode One-Thee) to "Now Playing" "Sign In to Learn More" remove Coming Soon, change trailer from signed in Bitcoin page to "Season One" "Now Playing" (upload 3 types)
 - Change coming soon to generate new ultra high def image of Leila ref looking like the girl with her eye high definition for "Season One" image

-- Create and Post Season One Posters (no image to image editing, create brand new ultra realistic images from image references on GrokImagine(reset every week usage)) on Bitcoin Reddit Page ("Storyline: In our universe, your Bitcoin investments are lifeless…
+- Create and Post Season One Posters (no image to image editing, create brand new ultra realistic images from image references on GrokImagine(reset every week usage)) on Bitcoin Reddit ---Reddit (post-commenters) | X/LinkedIn (remove coming soon and change to "now playing on arells")
-But in another universe, they are alive, and are on a mission to live forever.
-I made this series to hopefully bring some hope into this community during this bear market (because we all need hope).
-I also know how hostile some of you can be so before anyone knocks this, watch Episode One first!
-If you hate this show after that, then it's totally understandable!
-Don't lose hope!")---Redit | X/LinkedIn (remove coming soon and change to "now playing on arells")

 -Send follow-up emails(mailmeteor [get verified emails]) [with poster]